pelithne/k8s/devops-and aks.md

 ## Prerequisites & Setup
-* Completed "main workshop" from this repository
+* Completed "main workshop" from this repository (but not the final "claen up" step!)
+* Azure DevOps account: we will use an Azure DevOps project for a Git repo and build/release pipelines.
+Sign into your account here: https://azure.microsoft.com/en-us/services/devops/

 ## Install Helm